-Legacy Wireless Communication
+Legacy Wireless Communication - STAR wireless communications mode.

 A Tigo-optimized PV system consists of four key components:

 - Cloud Connect or Cloud Connect Advanced (CCA)

 - TAP or Gateway

 - Tigo MLPEs (module level power electronics)

 The number of TAPs/Gateways and Cloud Connects/CCAs needed for a system are determined by both the number of modules and the size and layout of the installation.

 - Up to seven Gateways can be connected in series to each Cloud Connect Advanced, Cloud Connect, or MMU using RS-485 cable (not included.)

 - Each Gateway can communicate with up to 120 Tigo-equipped modules.